freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1380.1

-The sounds are looking good I think.
+See the "one-to-many" relationship?
 Create another new table called `actions`.
 Give it a column named `action_id` that's a type of `SERIAL`, and make it the `PRIMARY KEY`.
 Try to create the table and add the column with one command.

 #### HINTS